-- Fill out your Report of Injury form within 10 days.
-You’ll need to sign the form before submitting your report either via mail or online here.
-If you fail to file a claim within one year, you may become legally ineligible for workers’ comp benefits.
+- Fill out and file a Report of Injury form within 10 days.
+Sign the form before submitting your report either via mail or online here.
+Pro Tip: If you don’t file a claim within a year, you may become legally ineligible for workers’ comp benefits.

 - If the Division denies your claim, you have 15 days to appeal in writing.
 You must mail back a letter requesting to appear before a hearing examiner.
 You can also apply for up to three months of Temporary Total Disability benefits while your case is under appeal.

-You May Qualify for Legal Assistance
+Do I Qualify for Legal Assistance?

 Ready to see if you may qualify?
 Click the button below to start your free benefits evaluation now!